Plumsail/documents-docs/source/flow/how-tos/documents/convert-excel-to-pdf.rst

-Convert XLSX to PDF in Microsoft Flow and Azure Logic Apps
+Convert XLSX to PDF in Power Automate (Microsoft Flow) and Azure Logic Apps
 ==========================================================

-This article demonstrates how to convert XLSX Word document to PDF with the help of `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to convert XLSX Word document to PDF with the help of `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.

 We will take a purchase order as a sample Excel document: